HOME MEDICINE CABINET FOR CAREGIVERS

 What the App Does Not Do

-It is not a decision-maker
+It is not a medical decision-making tool

 The best outcome comes from combining home order with consultation